ericlyun/tutorial-iseda2025/docs/index.rst

 .. note::
     **Important Update!**

     We have uploaded the handout materials for the tutorial, including environment setup instructions and the reading materials for the frameworks to be introduced in the tutorial.
 Please refer to :ref:`Handout Materials<handout materials>` for more details.

+    If you have any questions, especially about environment setup, please contact `Youwei Xiao (shallwe@pku.edu.cn) <mailto:shallwe@pku.edu.cn>`_.
+We will try our best to help you.

 Overview
 --------